A STANDALONE CERTIFICATE COURSE OR 12 CREDIT POINTS TOWARDS A MASTERS PROGRAM

 Prof Peter Cameron

-Professor Peter Cameron serves as the Academic Director of Alfred Emergency Academic Centre and holds the position of Professor of Emergency Medicine at Monash University.
-He has previously served as the President of the Australasian College for Emergency Medicine and the International Federation for Emergency Medicine.
+Peter serves as Chair of Emergency Medicine, Hamad Medical Corporation, Qatar and holds the position of Professor of Emergency Medicine at Monash University.
+He has previously served as the President of the Australasian College for Emergency Medicine and the International Federation for Emergency Medicine, as well as the Academic Director at Alfred Emergency & Trauma Centre.
 With a global focus, Peter has provided consultation and published extensively on trauma and emergency system development.
 His impressive research portfolio includes over 700 peer-reviewed publications.
-In his role, Peter leads teaching, research at Alfred Health, aligning with the organisation's strategic priorities and values.
+In his current role, Peter is the Chair of Emergency Medicine for Hamad Medical Corporation, the major health care provider for Qatar.

 Prof Dev Mitra